nasa/cumulus-process-py/README.rst

-py-cumulus
+cumulus-py
 +++++++++++

-py-cumulus is a collection of python utilities and tools for the NASA Cumulus project.
+cumulus-py is a collection of python utilities and tools for the NASA Cumulus project.